gvwilson/thirdbit/src/fiction/madica/index.md

 Madica sat down on the edge of her bed, her head whirling!
-She opened her mouth without even knowing which question was going to spill out of it when the dinosaur suddenly barked, "Look out---a ninja!"
+She opened her mouth without even knowing which question was going to spill out of it when the dinosaur suddenly barked, "Look out—a ninja!"
 It jumped up from its seat at the tea party table and pointed its right arm at the window.